ErKiran/nepse-lambda-aws/README.md

-### More than Hello World Example of Lambda function
+### Are you tired of Hello World Example Lambda Example whenever you search to learn AWS Lambda?
+Then, You are in the right place.

 ##### This repo is just for learning purpose and I plan to create other repos too to enhance my knowledge on AWS and I will be using part of code from my Nepse Application.